Extension Logo

 Managing Japanese beetle feeding

 Over the last few weeks, Japanese beetles have made an unwelcome return to Minnesota gardens.
-These gleaming copper and green beetles have been in Minnesota for decades, but became a more prominent pest in the last decade.
-This year’s batch of adult beetles started to show up recently, and models indicate that we have only seen a small percentage of the total numbers of beetles we will be dealing with this season.
+These gleaming copper and green beetles have been in Minnesota for decades but became a more prominent pest in the last decade.
+This year’s batch of adult beetles started to show up recently, and models indicate that we have only seen a small percentage of the total number of beetles we will be dealing with this season.
 Expect to keep seeing beetles through mid-August.

 Many Japanese beetles feeding on a rose flower.